magento/devdocs/extensions/inventory-management/index.md

 ### Previous Magento versions

-When upgrading or updating an existing 2.1.X or 2.2.X Magento installation to Magento 2.3.X, {{site.data.var.im}} modules will be disabled by default.
+When upgrading or updating an existing 2.1.X or 2.2.X Magento installation to Magento {{site.data.var.ce}} or {{site.data.var.ee}} 2.3.X, {{site.data.var.im}} modules will be disabled by default.
 This is a precaution to prevent backward incompatible upgrades and to better support Magento Order Management (OMS).

 Currently, Order Management does not support {{site.data.var.im}} (future development planned).
 When upgrading, {{site.data.var.im}} modules will be disabled to allow OMS and Magento 2.3.X to work seamlessly.